5 minute read

 What birds can you see in Iceland?

-There are around 70 birds species that nest regularly in Iceland, including some that don’t breed anywhere else in Europe.
+There are around 70 bird species that nest regularly in Iceland, including some that don’t breed anywhere else in Europe.
 Typical birds you might find in Iceland include:

 - puffin (lundi)